ireval/cwl/README.md

 if a metrics_file is not specified, CWL Eval will default to a set of metrics defined in ``ruler/measures/cwl_ruler.py''

-If the metrics_file is specified, CWL Eval will instantite and use the metrics listed.
+If the metrics_file is specified, CWL Eval will instantiate and use the metrics listed.
 An example test_metrics_file is provided, which includes the following:

     PrecisionCWLMetric(1)